Xenapto/resque-rate_limited/README.md

 end
 ```

-### A single class of pausable job using a new api
+### A single class of pausable job using a new API
-If you only have one class of job you want to queue using the api, then you can use the PauseQueue module directly
+If you only have one class of job you want to queue using the API, then you can use the PauseQueue module directly

 ```ruby
 class MyApiJob